Jordan in Onondaga County, New York — The American Northeast (Mid-Atlantic)

 Marker series.
 This marker is included in the Erie Canal marker series.

 Location.
 43° 3.954′ N, 76° 28.4′ W. Marker is in Jordan, New York, in Onondaga County.
 Marker is on North Main Street (New York State Route 317), on the right when traveling north.
+The marker is located within the Jordan Canal Park in the Village of Jordan.
 Touch for map.
-The marker is located within the Jordan Canal Park in the Village of Jordan.
 Marker is in this post office area: Jordan NY 13080, United States of America.
+Touch for directions.

 Also see . . .
 The Erie Canal - The Jordan Aqueduct, Jordan, N.Y. ,. for a comprehensive series of photos of the aqueduct in the Jordan Canal Park.
 (Submitted on October 15, 2008, by Howard C. Ohlhous of Duanesburg, New York.)